galasa-dev/galasa.dev/src/markdown-pages/docs/ecosystem/ecosystem-installing.md

 | Engine controller | Responsible for spinning up docker containers to execute individual Galasa automation runs    | NA |
 | Metrics server | Indicates the health of the ecosystem to a Prometheus server   | NA |

-The following servers are not required by the ecosystem but are automatically deployed by the Docker operator to improve understanding about how the ecosystem works and to run a *SimbankIVT* test to verify the installation of the ecosystem:
+The following server is not required by the ecosystem but is automatically deployed by the Docker operator to improve understanding about how the ecosystem works and to run a *SimbankIVT* test to verify the installation of the ecosystem:

 | Name      | Description | Port
 | ----------- | ----------- |----------- |